What are the income limits for state-aided public housing?

 I submitted an application for public housing in the past, was this application entered into the CHAMP system?

 Yes, any active applications previously submitted on paper to a Local Housing Authority are now online in CHAMP.
 You may search for your application and create an account online using the CHAMP website.
+Applications for Congregate State-Aided Housing are not online in CHAMP.
+Congregate State-Aided Public Housing Applications are kept on file by the individual Local Housing Authority administering a Congregate Program Waitlist.

 Yes, your previous time stamp has been saved online in CHAMP.
 However, you will need to log into the CHAMP website or contact a Local Housing Authority at least once every two years in order to keep your application active.
 If you do not keep your application active, it will be given an inactive status and removed from waiting lists after one year of inactivity.